 The American Board of Oral and Maxillofacial Surgery is recognized by the American Dental Association as the specialty board for oral and maxillofacial surgery.
 The Board is responsible for reviewing all applicants for board certification as well as administering the examinations involved in the certification process.

 During his/her oral and maxillo-facial surgery residency, your board-certified Oral and Maxillo-facial Surgeon received graduate training in other disciplines such as general surgery, plastic surgery, medicine, anesthesia, and pathology.
-Oral and Maxillo-Facial Surgeons are trained to treat patients in the hospital, outpatient facilities, surgery centers and in private offices.
+Oral and Maxillo-Facial Surgeons are trained to treat patients in the hospital, outpatient facilities, surgery centers, and private offices.

 In order to become board certified, an individual must complete an intensive application and examination process.
 Applicants for board certification in oral and maxillo-facial surgery must provide verified written evidence of their educational and training qualifications.
 In addition, these individuals must provide evidence of their experience in all aspects of oral and maxillofacial surgery.
 Letters of recommendation from board-certified Oral and Maxillo-Facial Surgeons attesting to an applicant’s acceptable ethical and moral standing in the profession and community are also required as part of the certification procedure.
 The applications of all candidates for board certification are reviewed by the Board’s Credentials Committee.

 Finally, your board-certified Oral and Maxillo-Facial Surgeon was required to pass both a thorough written qualifying examination and a rigorous oral certifying examination to be certified as a Diplomate of the American Board of Oral and Maxillofacial Surgery.
 Diplomates are encouraged to maintain current competence through ongoing continuing education.

 Diplomates are recertified in current competency every ten years by a comprehensive written examination.